-Plug-In . . .
+Plug-In ...
 The key to automatic refueling

-The ELEC-TRAK tractor is designed to refuel itself and always be ready for service if it is plugged in and the charger dial turned to the appropriate "Start" position.
-IT SHOULD ALWAYS BE PLUGGED INTO A 3-WIRE (GROUNDED) 115-VOLT OUTLET WHEN NOT IN USE.
+The ELEC-TRAK I-5 tractor is designed to refuel itself and always be ready for service if it is plugged in and the charger dial turned to the appropriate "Start" position.
+(See Page 12) IT SHOULD ALWAYS BE PLUGGED INTO A 3-WIRE (GROUNDED) 115-VOLT OUTLET WHEN NOT IN USE.
 When turned on, the charger automatically senses the power pack condition and adjusts the charging rate to the proper level to bring the power pack to a fully charged condition as fast as possible.
-The charger timer will continue to move for several hours after full charge is reached but the charge rate is very low and only assures equalization of all the individual cells.
+The charger timer will continue to move for several hours after full charge is reached but the charge rate will be very low to assure equalization of all the individual cells.

-It is especially valuable to put the tractor on charge during any short breaks in operation (10 minutes or longer), since the high rate of input during the early part of the recharge cycle reactivates the power pack's plates and adds considerable range to the work period.
+It is important to put the tractor on charge during any short breaks in operation (10 minutes or longer), since the high rate of input during the early part of the recharge cycle adds considerable range to the work period.